merely-useful/py-rse/index.md

 and completely changes group dynamics.
-People who have given up trying to be heard suddenly have space to contribute, and the overly-frequent speakers realize how unfair they have been.
+People who have given up trying to be heard suddenly have space to contribute, and the overly frequent speakers realize how unfair they have been.

 Another useful technique is called \gref{interruption bingo}{interruption_bingo}.
 Draw a grid and label the rows and columns with the participants' names.